Heyrecruit/php-sdk/README.md

 ## Installation

-The SCOPE Recruiting PHP SDK can be installed with [Composer](https://getcomposer.org/).
+The Heyrecruit PHP SDK can be installed with [Composer](https://getcomposer.org/).
 Run this command:

 ```sh
 composer require werbeagentur_artrevolver/scope_php_sdk